gongzhang/procbridge-nodejs/README.md

 # procbridge-nodejs

-ProcBridge is a super-lightweight IPC (Inter-Process Communication) protocol over TCP socket.
+ProcBridge is a super-lightweight IPC (Inter-Process Communication) protocol over TCP socket or Unix domain socket.
 It enables you to **send and recieve JSON** between processes easily.
 ProcBridge is much like a simplified version of HTTP protocol, but only transfer JSON values.

 Please note that this repo is the **Node.js implementation** of ProcBridge protocol.
 You can find detailed introduction of ProcBridge protocol in the main repository: [gongzhang/procbridge](https://github.com/gongzhang/procbridge).